This is a 2018 update from the article that first appeared on CreativeBloq.

 4) Color is not about you liking it, it’s about the brand.

 Brand is focused on the emotional relationship your consumers or customers have with your service or product.
 Color helps define that relationship in subtle yet effective ways.
 You don’t have to like your colors for them to be effective.
 You are probably not the target audience.
-The second you move onto the other side and become a creator of media – you are no longer the audience.
+The second you move to the other side and become a creator of media – you are no longer the audience.
 So stop phrasing everything from your point of view!

 5) Pink is not a shade of red.